MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-iphone-app-get-started.md

 Find out [what's new in the Power BI mobile apps](mobile-whats-new-in-the-mobile-apps.md).

 ## Download the app
-[Download the iOS app](https://go.microsoft.com/fwlink/?LinkId=522062 "Download the iOS app")  from the Apple App Store to your iPhone, iPad, or iPod Touch.
+[Download the iOS app](https://go.microsoft.com/fwlink/?LinkId=522062 "Download the iOS app")  from the Apple App Store to your iPhone or iPad.

 You can run the Power BI for iOS app on any device running iOS 11 or later.